We use cookies to improve your experience. By using our site, you agree to our use of cookies. Read more in our Cookies Policy.

 You have the right to request a copy of the information we hold about you; we reserve the right to charge a small fee (no more than £10) for information requests in order for us to cover our costs in providing you with details of the information we hold about you especially where the request is deemed to be excessive, repetitive or unfounded.

-Before we are able to assist with your request, we need you to confirm your identity and what data you require.
-Please use our Subject Access Request Form to start this process.
+Before we can assist with your request, we need you to confirm your identity and what data you require.
+Please email us at info@rural-life.org.uk with this information to start a subject access request.

 Complaints